beeshaal/beeshaal/README.md

 ## Hello, I'm Bishal Thapa! 👋
 ## About Me
-- 🎓 I’m currently studying Bachelor's degree in Computer Engineering at NCIT
+- 🎓 I’m currently pursuing a Bachelor's degree in Computer Engineering at NCIT
 - 🌱 I’m currently learning Artificial Intelligence.
 - 🤝 I'm open to contributing to open-source projects.
 - 📫 Reach me at: maximthapa33@gmail.com